Data comparison graphs

 Creates graphs for the comparison between 2 sets of data.

-You can select the graph type in the dialog box that appears after you have selected Data comparison graphs in the menu:
+You can select the graph type in the dialog box that appears after you click Data comparison graphs on the Graphs menu:

-- Bars, Horizontal lines, Markers and/or Connecting lines for mean or median.
+- Bars, Horizontal lines, Markers and/or Connecting lines for means or medians.